 Adopted on 21 June 2004, the Law for Trust in the Digital Economy transposes EU Directive 2000/31/EC on electronic commerce and sets the legal framework for the development of eCommerce services in France.
-The Law was amended on 12 December 2018.
+The law undergoes minor modifications every year in order to foresee any eventuality due to the evolution in the digital industry.

-4.3.3 Security aspects
+3.3.3 Security Aspects

-Law No. 2018-133 of 26 February 2018 on Various Provisions for Adapting to European Union Law in the field of Security
+Law No. 2018-133 of 26 February 2018 on Various Provisions for Adapting to European Union Law in the Field of Security

-The Law on Various Provisions for Adapting to European Union Law in the field of Security was implemented in France on 26 February 2018.
+The Law on Various Provisions for Adapting to European Union Law in the Field of Security was implemented in France on 26 February 2018.
 The Law contains a series of provisions to transpose Directive 2016/1148 of the European Parliament and of the Council of 6 July 2016 concerning measures for a common high-level of security of network and information systems across the Union.